What Is GDPR?

 Further Questions and Answers Related To Personal Data

-Can I prevent the IP address being saved in the entry?
+Can I prevent the IP address from being saved in the entry?

 Yes.
 As of Gravity Forms 2.4, the new Personal Data tab on the Form Settings provides several settings to control which data is saved.
 Preventing the storage of IP Addresses is a checkbox option there.
 See the article Personal Data Settings for more details.